GasStationTV/gstv-invenco-integration/updates/media/media.md

 ### Fields from GSTV Messages
 - **filename** - Filename - including file extension - of video to control.
 - **checksum** - MD5 checksum for the video asset.
 This value should be used to ensure the correct and full video asset is being downloaded by Invenco.
-- **fileUpdatedOn** - UTC datetime when the video asset was updated.
+- **updatedOn** - A date and time (in UTC) that indicates when this update was created.
+This can be used to ensure updates are applied in the appropriate order.
+The format will be `year-month-day hours:mins:secs:millis`.
+24 hour time will be used.

 ### Additional Fields in Invenco Responses